pdxpro0098/Python_Practice_Programs/README.md

 138. Write a Python Program to merge two text files and write into a new one.

-139. Write a Python Program to remove newline characters from a file.
+139. Write a Python Program to remove newline characters from